 Interviews are an important part of the process by which we determine which of our applicants would thrive best were they to come to study at St Catharine’s.
 Because of this, the sole attribute we seek in candidates is their academic potential.

 Many people worry about their Cambridge interview, and some suspect that there is a secret ‘knack’ to pleasing the interviewers.
 However, we are simply looking for academic potential, which we try to find through enthusiastic and thoughtful discussions at interview.
-The interview should stretch your understanding of your school subjects, and hints at what your chosen course might involve, but it will not be reliant on you following some kind of formula.
+The interview should stretch your understanding of your school subjects, and hint at what your chosen course might involve, but it will not be reliant on you following some kind of formula.

 Format of the interview